th-nuernberg/usermgmt/README.md

 The first found configuration file is loaded.
 The search is conducted in the following order:

-- Under user specific configuration places according to the OS.
+- OS-specific configuration locations.
-  - Config location depending on the OS, can be looked up [here](https://docs.rs/dirs/latest/dirs/fn.config_dir.html) The searched name of the folder is "usermgmt" within the config location.
+  - Config location depending on the OS (locations can be found [here](https://docs.rs/dirs/latest/dirs/fn.config_dir.html)) The searched name of the folder is "`usermgmt`" within the config location.
   - In Addition under Linux: "~/.usermgmt"
-- Under the system wide paths in respect to the OS
+- Under the system wide paths in wrt the OS:
   - Under Linux: "/usr/usermgmt"
 - The CWD as the last resort

-The program does not create the configuration file and the locations listed above, automatically !
+The program does not create the configuration file and locations automatically!
 You do not need to create the configuration from scratch though.
-By using the command generate-config like this
+By using the `generate-config` command like this

 ```sh
 usermgmt generate-config
 ```

-You can acquire a default configuration.
+You can generate a default configuration.
 This output goes to the stdout of the terminal by default.
-You can create a local configuration file via piping.
-This example creates a local default configuration file at '/home/foo/conf.toml' via piping
+This example creates a local default configuration file at '/home/foo/conf.toml':

 ```sh
 usermgmt generate-config > /home/foo/conf.toml